board of Trustees

 In 2016, Isabella started her own business, ISF Jewels.
 Leaving the manufacturing side of the industry she joined the retail sector by becoming a personal jeweler custom designing jewelry for her clients.

 Most recently, in August of 2019, Isabella & Ann started the foundation in honor of their father, Mark Schonwetter.
 Being the daughters of a Holocaust survivor, they have made it their mission to promote awareness, kindness and respect through Holocaust education.
 Since 2015 she has been traveling to schools to speak with students about her father’s survival.

 In September of 2021, Isabella was awarded with the Simon Wiesenthal Center's Heroes for Tolerance Award.
-In addition, Isabella's other Board affiliations are Officer of her Synagogue, Co-chair of the Jewish Federation-Holocaust Council of Greater MetroWest of NJ and Woman's Philanthropy of Jewish Federation.
+In addition, Isabella's sits on various Boards consisting of Officer of her Synagogue, Co-chair of the Jewish Federation-Holocaust Council of Greater MetroWest of NJ and Woman's Philanthropy of Jewish Federation.

 Holly Ash is a Commercial Credit Portfolio Management Team Leader at M&T Bank.
 She began her career at First Fidelity Bank in Newark, NJ and subsequently worked at Credit Lyonnais in the Financial Institutions department.